3DPrintings

 Temperature

-Again, both CNC machining and 3D printing are capable of handling the temperatures required to produce metals and polymers required.
+Again, both are capable of handling the temperatures required to produce metals and polymers required.
 So, the process that you utilize depends upon which process is available first.

 Economic Considerations